|

 problems are presented below.

-ONUMA Planning System™
+ONUMA System™

 mirrored.
 Choose Yes or No on the Mirror Y pulldown.
 The mirrored